Do Jews Deny Jesus?

 According to Yeshua, Jews would then not be held responsible or accountable for their blindness to Yeshua (especially since this is for the benefit of the Gentiles!), but it is actually those who claim to see and believe in Yeshua, who will be held responsible and accountable for their belief.

 Oh, you see and believe in Yeshua?
 Great!
 But are you like him?
 Do you love exactly what he loved and do you prove it with your actions?
 And would you, who see, blame and accuse a blind man for not being able to see?
-Would you not rather, in a humble spirit of gratefulness and gentleness, take him by the hand and lead from example?
-Or, are you who ‘see’ actually ignorant and wise in your own opinion, as Paul warned?
+Would you not rather, in a humble spirit of gentleness and gratefulness for your own sight, take him by the hand and lead by example?
+Or, are you who supposedly ‘see’ actually “ignorant” and “wise in your own opinion,” as Shaul (Paul) warned?

 -Romans‬ ‭2:11-16a

-How do we know that we can substitute G-D’s Law for Yeshua, as we have done above?
+How do we know that we can substitute G-d’s Law for Yeshua, as we have just done above?

-Christians rightly say, quoting John 1, that Yeshua is the ‘Word of G-D made flesh.’
+Christians rightly say, quoting Yochanan 1, that Yeshua is the ‘Word of G-d made flesh.’

 “And the Word became flesh and dwelt among us, and we beheld his glory…”